SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 - Go to the SAP BTP Cockpit
 - Go to *Instances and Subscriptions* or to *Service Marketplace*
-- Start the Business Application Studio
+- Start the Business Application Studio by executing *Go to Application*

 3. Open a Terminal